-The information in this AIF includes certain forward-looking statements which may constitute forwardlooking information under applicable securities laws.
-These forward-looking statements are based on currently available competitive, financial and economic data and operating plans but are subject to known and unknown risks, assumptions and uncertainties.
-Forward-looking statements may include, without limitation, statements regarding the operations, business, financial condition, expected financial results, performance, prospects, ongoing objectives, strategies and outlook for Aecon, including statements regarding: the possibility of additional earnout payments upon achieving certain targets with respect to certain acquisitions; its focus on maintaining a diversified revenue risk profile and mix of contractual models; statements regarding estimated costs and timelines for projects; statements regarding the various phases of projects for Aecon; its greenhouse gas emission reduction targets and statements regarding the means to accomplish such targets; the timing of its 2022 Sustainability Report and the contents thereof; its approach to environmental, health, safety and policy; statements regarding its focus on clean energy and other projects linked to sustainability and the opportunities arising therefrom; statements regarding the maturity and redemption of the outstanding convertible debentures; and the impact of certain legal proceedings on Aecon (see: "Legal Proceeding and Regulatory Actions").
-Forward-looking statements may in some cases be identified by words such as "believes", "possible," "maintain," "continues," "completing," "anticipates," "upon," "commences," "plans," "expects", "outlook", "potential", "estimates", "intends", "seeks", "targets", "strategy", "indicative," "may", "will", "should", "would", "can" and "could", or negative or grammatical versions thereof.
+The information in this AIF includes certain forward-looking statements which may constitute "forwardlooking information" under applicable securities laws.
+These forward-looking statements are based on currently available competitive, financial, and economic data and operating plans but are subject to known and unknown risks, assumptions and uncertainties.
+Forward-looking statements may include, without limitation, statements regarding the operations, business, financial condition, expected financial results, performance, prospects, ongoing objectives, strategies and outlook for Aecon, including statements regarding: its focus on maintaining a diversified revenue risk profile and mix of contractual models; statements regarding estimated costs and timelines for projects; statements regarding the various phases and outcome objectives of projects for Aecon; its greenhouse gas emission reduction targets and statements regarding the means to accomplish such targets; the timing of its 2023 Sustainability Report and the contents thereof; its approach to environmental, health and safety policy and sustainability policy; statements regarding its focus on clean energy and other projects linked to sustainability and the opportunities arising therefrom; and the impact of certain legal proceedings on Aecon (see "Legal Proceedings and Regulatory Actions").
+Forward-looking statements may in some cases be identified by words such as "believes", "possible," "maintain," "continues," "completing," "mitigating," "anticipates," "upon," "commences," "plans," "expects", "outlook", "potential", "estimates", "intends", "seeks", "targets", "strategy", "indicative," "may", "will", "should", "would", "can" and "could", or negative or grammatical versions thereof.